OFF WORK BENEFITS

 MILEAGE REIMBURSEMENTS

 The law provides that the insurance company must reimburse you at the statutory rate per mile whenever you travel in excess of twenty (20) miles round trip to see a doctor for treatment or a doctor for the insurance company.
 You will not be reimbursed for mileage below this threshold or for mileage incurred traveling to any doctors this office may send you to for a disability report or for any travel expenses you may incur in attending a deposition or hearing.
 The maximum mileage reimbursement allowed for any individual trip is six hundred (600) miles round trip.
-If you travel over 100 miles, you should include a request for a meal allowance, although it is not clear that current law allows for reimbursement of same.
+If you travel over 100 miles, I would suggest that you include a request for a meal allowance, although it is not clear that current law allows for reimbursement of same.

 ONCE RELEASED

 Approximately 2-5 months after filing our permanent partial disability report, a hearing will be held before a judge.
 Your employer’s insurance company may have you examined by a physician of their choice prior to that same hearing.
+We will notify you when the hearing date is set.
+The court gives approximately 30 days notice but as soon as we learn of the hearing date, we will notify you immediately.

 The Court will order a 20% attorney fee on the permanent partial disability benefits.
 Normally, this office may also have additional expenses that were incurred to get your case prepared for trial.
 This could include the charge submitted by the physician who examined you at the request of our office for the purpose of a disability report, any charges submitted by the doctors who have treated you for supplying the medical records from their office files, or any cost incurred if questioning of the insurance company’s physician becomes necessary.
 This office will pay all of these expenses initially and then you can reimburse these litigation expenses once we enter into a settlement of your claim.